mist64/cbmbus_doc/2 Bus Arbitration.md

 The interpretation of the secondary address is up to the device and specified on layer 4.
 In practice, they are interpreted as options or flags (e.g. for printers) or different file contexts (e.g. for disk drives).

-Devices can also ignore the secondary address or only honor certain bits of it.
+Devices are free to ignore the secondary address or only honor certain bits of it.
 Commodore disk drives, for example, ignore bit #4, so channels 16-31 are the same as channels 0-15.

 ## Examples

-Here are some examples for receiving, sending, copying, as well as for a controller-less connection.
+Here are some examples for receiving, sending and copying, as well as for a controller-less connection.

 ### Receiving Data from a Device